LordSnoosh/SEIR2222/work/w07/d3/02-containers-lab.md

 #### Exercise 8

-- Using the tuple `foods` and list comprehension within a `for` loop, print each food string that contains the letter `a`.
+- Use a `for` loop to iterate over a list comprehension that filters the  `foods` tuple to only include food strings that contains the letter `a`.
+- Within the `for` loop, print each food string.

 ## Solutions